Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Introduction

 \subsection{Acknowledgements}

 The idea for this article was conceived while both authors were visiting the Max-Planck-Instute for Mathematics in the Sciences in Leipzig in Summer 2017; they would like to thank their generous host Bernd Sturmfels, who also provided useful comments and feedback on an earlier version of this article.
 We thank Sam Payne for pointing us to the closely related results in article \cite{Shen_Lefschetz}.
 M.U. would like to thank Enrica Mazzon for explaining the techniques in her article \cite{BrownMazzon}.
+Thanks are also due to the anonymous referee for several helpful suggestions and comments.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie-Sk\l odowska-Curie Grant Agreement No. 793039.
 We also acknowledge support from the LOEWE-Schwerpunkt ``Uniformisierte Strukturen in Arithmetik und Geometrie''.